ALANT535/YOLO-DEVSOC/README.md

 To deploy the surveillance system:

 1. Install the necessary dependencies as outlined in the installation guide.
+2. To use the requirements.txt file, you can simply use the following command- pip install -r /path_to/requirements.txt

-2. Configure the system to integrate with CCTV cameras.
+4. Configure the system to integrate with CCTV cameras.
-3. Start the system to begin real-time monitoring and detection of criminal activities.
+5. Start the system to begin real-time monitoring and detection of criminal activities.
-4. Monitor the web interface for alerts and take necessary actions based on the alerts received.
+6. Monitor the web interface for alerts and take necessary actions based on the alerts received.

 ## Important Notes